Competitions

 Answer: Yes.
 Internal competitions are open to all members of the club and new members are encouraged to enter as soon as they feel confident with the formats.
 We have two classes in our print and digital competitions: standard and advanced.
 Entry to competitions is entirely voluntary.

-How are the advisory, standard and advanced classes decided upon?
+How are the standard and advanced classes decided upon?

 Answer: Members choose their class at the beginning of the season.
 Generally, new members choose to begin in the standard class because the judges will usually offer more comments and guidance to assist in taking their photography to the next level.
-However, members who are not competitive, or would prefer to receive positive, impartial feedback on their images from a judge without receiving a score, may be more comfortable in the advisory group.
 A member may change from one class to the other, once only, during the club year by informing the Chair of their wish

 Should I post process my images?